KonstantinHebenstreit/LegoBricks/LegoBricksMarkdown/Fastai Lego Bricks identification.md

 # Identifiing Lego bricks

 In this Notebook I will use what I have learned from the [fastai course](https://course.fast.ai/) part one to three.
 I found this nice lego brick dataset on Kaggle.
 Thanks to [Francesco Garcia](https://www.kaggle.com/pacogarciam3/lego-brick-sorting-image-recognition), who made a lot  of pictures of different bricks.
-I show how I trained a CNN on resnet34 and resnet50.
+CNN classification results of resnet34 and resnet50 are compaired.

 ### Imports